repainted-kitchen-cabinets

 Final Touches

-After the paint is completely dry, retrieve your trusty screwdriver and reattach the doors and reinstall the drawers.
-Then screw all of the hardware back into place (hopefully you have it organized as advised).
 The end result is essentially the result of what you put into it.
-The more extreme care you applied, the more attractive the cabinets will appear.
+The more extreme care you apply, the more attractive the cabinets will appear.

 Congrats!
 You actually managed to bring your dull old kitchen cabinets back to life!
 If that doesn’t seem to do the trick, you may need to do some additional work to revamp your kitchen in an affordable fashion.